Select Page

 Preventing the extinction of Victoria's threatened flora

-The Preventing the extinction of Victoria’s threatened flora project aims to prevent the extinction of 24 endangered or critically endangered Victorian plants.
-We will focus on two botanical hotspots, the Gippsland and Grampians regions, and also include threatened flora from the Barwon South West and Port Phillip Regions.
-This project will address key threatened species recovery actions from 11 threatened species Action Statements and 11 National Recovery Plans and work to optimise conservation actions across the life cycles of the plants.
+This project aims to prevent the extinction of 24 endangered or critically endangered Victorian plants.
+It is focusing on two botanical hotspots, the Gippsland and Grampians regions, as well as threatened flora from the Barwon South West and Port Phillip Regions.

-The project will lead to long-term conservation benefits for the 24 plant species, both onsite (in situ) and offsite (ex situ).
-Our ex situ actions include collecting seeds, vegetative plant material, spores, rhizobia and mycorrhiza which will be kept in seed and spore banks, nursery facilities, and raised garden beds at the Royal Botanic Gardens Victoria.
-These ex situ plant collections will act as long-term insurance populations, as a source of material for future reintroductions, and will help us carry out further research.
+The “Preventing the extinction of Victoria’s threatened flora” project will lead to long-term conservation benefits for the 24 plant species, both onsite (in situ) and offsite (ex situ).
+Ex situ actions include collecting seeds, vegetative plant material, spores, rhizobia and mycorrhiza which will be kept in seed and spore banks, nursery facilities, and raised garden beds at the Royal Botanic Gardens Victoria.
+These ex situ plant collections will act as long-term insurance populations, as a source of material for future reintroductions, and assist further research.

 The project began on 1 June 2023 and will run until the second half of 2026.

-The ANPC is pleased to be collaborating on this project with Royal Botanic Gardens Victoria, La Trobe University and the other partners listed below.
+The ANPC is proud to be collaborating on this project with the Royal Botanic Gardens Victoria, La Trobe University and the other partners listed below.

 Activities